To enable our School to provide full fund our incoming students, the MA Program now offers three sources of financial support:

 The faculty has also been awarded a number of international and national prizes and fellowships including the Morton W. Bloomfield Fellowship (Harvard University), a National Endowment for the Humanities Research Grant (Digital Livingstone Project), a Fulbright Distinguished Chair (University of Warsaw), an Institute for Advanced Studies in the Humanities Fellowship (University of Edinburgh), and the CCCC Technical and Scientific Communication Award.

 The School of Writing, Literature, and Film regularly hosts lectures and workshops for graduate students by prominent writers and critics, including events in the Critical Questions series.
 The MA program also sponsors a graduate symposium, holds professional development workshops on subjects ranging from how to apply for scholarly conferences to job interview best practices, and nominates students for University-wide travel awards.
-Recently, our students have presented papers at conferences held by a large number of organizations such as the Association for Latin American Art, Digital Humanities Summer Institute, Pacific Ancient and Modern Language Association, David Foster Wallace Conference, Northeast Modern Language Association, 21st Century Englishes Conference, International Congress on Medieval Studies, Association for the Study of Literature and Environment, Conference on Communication and Environment, and the Sirens Conference.
+Recently, our students have presented papers at conferences held by a large number of organizations such as the Association for Latin American Art, the Digital Humanities Summer Institute, the Pacific Ancient and Modern Language Association, the Society for Literature, Science and the Arts, the Northeast Modern Language Association, the 21st Century Englishes Conference, the International Congress on Medieval Studies, the Association for the Study of Literature and Environment, the Conference on Communication and Environment, and the Sirens Conference.
 Since Fall 2017, SWLF began to coordinate a set of academic, corporate and NGO internships that MA and MFA students may pursue during the academic year and during the summer between their first and second years of the program.

 Administration, teaching, or writing center positions at institutions including Oregon State University, Portland State University, Harvard University, Northwestern University, Western Carolina University, University of the Arts (Philadelphia), St. Martin’s University, Ashford University, Wisconsin Eau Claire, Texas Tech University, George Fox University, Northwest Arkansas Community College, Chemeketa Community College, Howard Community College, LaGuardia Community College, Portland Community College, Linn-Benton Community College, Yakima Valley Community College, South Puget Sound Community College, Kalama High School, and Alsea High School.